What you need/want to know about our guided kayak tours:

 Prior kayak experience required?

-No prior kayak experience is required!
-We can provide you with instruction on what you need to know to have a safe, enjoyable kayaking trip.
+We both cases we can provide you with instruction on what you need to know to have a safe, enjoyable kayaking trip.

 Moderate physical fitness is required to required to participate in the guided kayak tours.